-Cost sharing and matching funds are not required on this program.
+Cost sharing/match are not required in this program.

 3. OTHER

 3.1 Additional Eligibility Requirements

 You must comply with the following requirements, or your application will be screened out and will not be reviewed: use of the PHS 5161-1 application form; application submission requirements in Section IV-3 of this document; and formatting requirements provided in Appendix A of this document.